aarpm433/m9/MERN_CodeBloggs_ForFrontend/MERN_CodeBloggs_ForFrontend/README.md

 - NPM install in /client folder
-- `npm start` in /client folder to start the client side
+- `npm run dev` in /client folder to start the client side
 ---

 ## Color Palette